symfony/symfony-docs/form/unit_testing.rst

 ------------------------------------

 Your form may be used as a service, as it depends on other services (e.g. the Doctrine entity manager).
-In these cases, using the above code won't work, as the Form component instantiates the form type without passing any arguments to the constructor.
+In these cases, using the above code will not work, as the Form component instantiates the form type without passing any arguments to the constructor.